rackerlabs/docs-developer-blog/_posts/2018-09-28-molecule-for-ansible-role-creation.md

 ## Create a role

 Molecule has pretty excellent help output with `molecule --help`.
-In this example, we're going to create a role with `molecule` and use the `vagrant` provider. `molecule` defaults to Docker for provisioning, but I prefer to use `vagrant` with VirtualBox as the majority of the testing environments I interact with are virtual machines and not containers.
+In this example, we're going to create a role with `molecule` and use the `vagrant` provider. `molecule` defaults to Docker for provisioning, but I prefer to use `vagrant` with VirtualBox because the majority of the testing environments I interact with are virtual machines and not containers.

 Creating a role, and specifying the name and driver will create a role directory structure.